octoblu/octoblu/README.md

 This step will create a small Octoblu production cluster.
 Setting up MongoDB and Redis is outide the scope of this document.

 These instructions assume you have a domain available and will setup a wildcard DNS entry to point to your docker swarm.
-It also assumes you will use (let's encrypt)[letsencrypt.org] for ssl certs.
-The examples provided are configured for Digital Ocean as a DNS provider, for alternatives see (traefik docs)[https://docs.traefik.io/configuration/acme/#dnsprovider].
+It also assumes you will use [let's encrypt](https://letsencrypt.org) for ssl certs.
+The examples provided are configured for Digital Ocean as a DNS provider, for alternatives see [traefik docs](https://docs.traefik.io/configuration/acme/#dnsprovider).

 ### Bootstrap